2kai/full-stack-school/part1/README.md

 Open http://localhost and see the same picture as in Exercise 1.9.
 Just a refactoring was done in this exercise.
 So visually nothing has been changed.

+###### Exercises 1.11, "Unicafe" application

+Open http://localhost and see that statistics part is shown now in HTML table.